"MedicalWebPage"

 Studies reveal that almost 463 million adults live with diabetes today.
 By 2045, the number is slated to rise to 700 million.
 While the numbers in themselves are staggering, it is worse still that 374 million are likely to develop Type 2 diabetes during their lifetime.

 Being aware and informed is the first step of diabetic care.
 Timely detection, intervention, and meticulous treatment form the main course of dealing with diabetes.
-Medical assistance is imperative to keep insulin levels in check.
-Besides medication, lifestyle change and healthy habits play a key role in managing diabetes.
+Medical assistance is imperative to keep blood sugars in check.
+Besides the prescribed medications, lifestyle change and healthy habits play a key role in managing diabetes.

 Diabetes and Health Risks

 Apart from being a condition in itself, diabetes impacts the healthy functioning of vital organs.
-Some related conditions from diabetes include:
+Some complications that may arise due to uncontrolled diabetes include:

 How to Manage Diabetes